 |*Women’s Pins 30 (+)||See “Fixed Pin Class Rules”||30||260||Known|

-*For all Women’s Amateur Classes at 40 yards or less the maximum bow speed is 260 FPS, the maximum diameter of arrows will not exceed 9.3mm or .366, and points will have a maximum diameter of 9.4 mm or .370”.
+*For all Women’s Amateur Classes at 40 yards or less the maximum bow speed is 260 FPS, the maximum arrow diameter of 9.3mm or .366, will be waived for the remainder of the 2023 archery season. (updated March 22, 2023)

 Bow must be either recurve or longbow without wheels or cams.
 No release aid, no sights, no overdraws, no draw checks, must have one finger touching the arrow nock, and must use one consistent anchor point.
 No marks on the sight window, string, or bow to use as an aiming or judging reference.
 Any type of arrow may be used as long as all arrows used in any end are identical in size, weight and construction.
 Bow construction must conform to https://worldarchery.sport/rulebook/article/3138 for “Traditional” and “Longbow”.

 Bows must conform to the World Archery definition of a Recurve Bow as found in the World Archery Rules, Book 4 (Field and 3D Archery), Chapter 22, Sections 22.1 thru 126.96.36.199 https://worldarchery.sport/rulebook/article/3138 for “Recurve”.